FekraSolutions/Remote-Virtual-Assistance/blogs/ClinicERPEN1.md

 A major point of financial loss for independent clinics is "session leakage"—providing a treatment cycle to a patient without properly tracking whether that specific session was deducted from their pre-paid package or added to an open ledger.
 By embedding a dedicated "Schedule Sessions" module right within the primary reception form, receptionists can append Session Dates, Session Times, and specific assigned Doctors instantly before committing the bill.

 Clicking an integrated action button like "Save Invoice" locks in the entire arrangement: it logs the transaction, updates the sub-ledgers, assigns the practitioner, and updates the patient's remaining session balance concurrently.
-To witness an end-to-end demonstration of this smooth financial flow, watch our detailed ClinicERP Full Walkthrough Video.
+To witness an end-to-end demonstration of this smooth financial flow, watch our detailed <a href="https://www.youtube.com/watch?v=pIg6ZAXfkQI" target="_blank">ClinicERP Feature & Navigation Guide</a>.

 ## Escaping the Software Cost Trap: The Case for Flat-Rate Pricing